acrucetta/mente/src/md/books.md

 ## Want to read next
 - Lenin: The Man, the Dictator, and the Master of Terror
+- Things Hidden Since The Foundations of the World by Rene Girard
 - Hugo Chavez: Biography
 - Tomorrow, and Tomorrow, and Tomorrow: A Novel
-- Pachinko (National Book Award Finalist)
+- Pachinko

 ## 2024
 1. A Mind At Play, Claude Shannon {claude_shannon} (**A**)